Open-NET-Libraries/Open.Caching/README.md

 ### `AsyncLazyCacheItem<TKey, TValue>`

-This class implements `IAsyncCacheItem<TValue>` and therefore is awaitiable.
+This class implements `IAsyncCacheItem<TValue>` and therefore is awaitable.

 Similar to the above, the underlying `.GetOrCreateLazyAsync` method uses a `Lazy<Task<T>>>` to initialize the method and asynchronously produce a result.
 Any exceptions thrown by the the `Task<T>` or its factory method will evict the entry from the cache.